Complete Manual

 Action table

-RebindClick and press the desired key combination.
+AddClick, then press the desired key or joystick/HOTAS button to add another binding to this action (existing ones are kept).
 Modifier keys (Ctrl / Shift / Alt) are part of the binding - LeftArrow and Ctrl+LeftArrow are different bindings.
+Press Esc to cancel.
+Duplicate bindings are ignored.

 Other buttons